 Then melt green chocolate and drizzle it over the edge of the treats.

-Finish them off with crushed candy canes and sprinkles, then serve or store them.
+Finish them off with crushed candy cane pieces and sprinkles, then serve or store them.

 Skip the green candy melts and candy canes.
 Instead, do the red and white layers only.